hmuchalski/128a/syllabus-CHEM-240T/syllabus-240T.md

 **On each revision, include a short reflection:** Summarize the important items that caused you to earn a lower mark than desired.
 Then explain what you did to improve your understanding (be specific!), and how you have demonstrated that in this revision.
 With my permission, you may revise the same problem multiple times per week.

 :::danger
 **The reflection is essential.** This reflection is part of the revision: Without it, your revision is incomplete and won’t be reviewed.
 Avoid saying “it was just a small mistake” or “I made a bunch of silly mistakes.”
 If your progress didn’t meet the objectives, there was a major reason: What was it?
-In math, even “small” things can make a major difference in logic and correctness.
+In organic chemistry, even “small” things can make a major difference in logic and correctness.
 :::

 :::success